Note some of these commands / tricks don't apply to Windows.

 npm install && npm run dev

-fails, then npm run dev
+if npm install fails, then npm run dev doesn't get run.

 echo